11 Low-maintenance Perennials for Shade

 This is also among the low-maintenance perennials for shade.
 Even in a small garden, there is room to tuck a clematis vine; it will coil enchantment around whatever is in its path.

-Clematis flowers in blue, purple, pink, white, and yellow look especially lovely when allowed to cling to shrubs or small trees.
+Clematis blue, purple, pink, white, and yellow flowers look especially lovely when allowed to cling to shrubs or small trees.

-Although clematis can tolerate some shade and part sun, they flower best when they receive at least a few hours of direct sunlight each day.
-Clematis roots will stay cool if you plant them deeply and cover them carefully.
+Although clematis can tolerate some shade and part of the sun, they flower best when they receive at least a few hours of direct sunlight daily.
+If you plant clematis deeply and cover them carefully, their roots will stay cool.

 10. Asparagus Fern